-Filters (discussed in chapter 9) will provide adequate control of the particular contamination problem during all normal hydraulic system operations if the filtration system is installed properly and filter maintenance is performed properly.
+Filters will provide adequate control of the particular contamination problem during all normal hydraulic system operations if the filtration system is installed properly and filter maintenance is performed properly.
 Filter maintenance includes changing elements at proper intervals.
 Control of the size and amount of contamination entering the system from any other source is the responsibility of the personnel who service and maintain the equipment.
 During installation, maintenance, and repair of hydraulic equipment, the retention of cleanliness of the system is of paramount importance for subsequent satisfactory performance.

-The following maintenance and servicing procedures should be adhered to at all times to provide proper contamination control:
+Adhere to the following maintenance and servicing procedures at all times to provide proper contamination control:

-- 1. All tools and the work area (workbenches and test equipment) should be kept in a clean, dirt-free condition. - 2.
-A suitable container should always be provided to receive the hydraulic liquid that is spilled during component removal or disassembly.
+- 1. Keep all tools and the work area (workbenches and test equipment) in a clean, dirt-free condition. - 2.
+Ensure a suitable container is always provided to receive the hydraulic liquid that is spilled during component removal or disassembly.

-NOTE: The reuse of drained hydraulic liquid is prohibited in most hydraulic systems.
-In some large-capacity systems the reuse of fluid is permitted.
-When liquid is drained from these systems for reuse, it must be stored in a clean and suitable container.
-The liquid must be strained and/or filtered when it is returned to the system reservoir.
+After draining liquid from these systems for reuse, store it in a clean and suitable container.
+Strain and/or filter the liquid when returning it to the system reservoir.

-- 3. Before hydraulic lines or fittings are disconnected, the affected area should be cleaned with an approved dry-cleaning solvent. - 4.
-All hydraulic lines and fittings should be capped or plugged immediately after disconnection. - 5.
-Before any hydraulic components are assembled, their parts should be washed with an approved dry-cleaning solvent. - 6.
-After the parts have been cleaned in dry-cleaning solvent, they should be dried thoroughly with clean, low-lint cloths and lubricated with the recommended preservative or hydraulic liquid before assembly.
+- 3. Before disconnecting hydraulic lines or fittings, clean the affected area with an approved dry-cleaning solvent. - 4.
+Cap or plug all hydraulic lines and fittings immediately after disconnection. - 5.
+Before assembling any hydraulic components, wash their parts with an approved dry-cleaning solvent. - 6.
+After cleaning the parts in dry-cleaning solvent, dry them thoroughly with clean, low-lint cloths and lubricate with the recommended preservative or hydraulic liquid before assembling.

-NOTE: Only clean, low lint type I or II cloths as appropriate should be used to wipe or dry component parts.
+Only use clean, low-lint type I or II cloths as appropriate to wipe or dry component parts.

-- 7. All packings and gaskets should be replaced during the assembly procedures. - 8.
-All parts should be connected with care to avoid stripping metal slivers from threaded areas.
-All fittings and lines should be installed and torqued according to applicable technical instructions. - 9.
-All hydraulic servicing equipment should be kept clean and in good operating condition.
+- 7. Replace all packings and gaskets during the assembly procedures. - 8.
+Connect all parts with care to avoid stripping metal slivers from threaded areas.
+Install and torque all fittings and lines according to applicable technical instructions. - 9.
+Keep all hydraulic servicing equipment clean and in good operating condition.

 Some hydraulic fluid specifications, such as MIL-H-6083, MIL-H-46170, and MIL-H-83282, contain particle contamination limits that are so low that the products are packaged under clean room conditions.
 Very slight amounts of dirt, rust, and metal particles will cause them to fail the specification limit for contamination.
-Since these fluids are usually all packaged in hermetically sealed containers, the act of opening a container may allow more contaminants into the fluid than the specification allows.
-Therefore, extreme care should be taken in the handling of these fluids.
-In opening the container for use, observation, or tests, it is extremely important that the can be opened and handled in a clean environment.
-The area of the container to be opened should be flushed with filtered solvent (petroleum ether or isopropyl alcohol), and the device used for opening the container should be thoroughly rinsed with filtered solvent.
-After the container is opened, a small amount of the material should be poured from the container and disposed of prior to pouring the sample for analysis.
-Once a container is opened, if the contents are not totally used, the unused portion should be discarded.
-Since the level of contamination of a system containing these fluids must be kept low, maintenance on the system's components must be performed in a clean environment commonly known as a controlled environment work center.
-Specific information about the controlled environment work center can be found in the Aviation Hydraulics Manual, NAVAIR 01-1A-17.
+Because these fluids are usually all packaged in hermetically sealed containers, the act of opening a container may allow more contaminants into the fluid than the specification allows.
+Therefore, take extreme care in the handling of these fluids.
+In opening the container for use, observation, or tests, it is extremely important to open and handle the can in a clean environment.
+Flush the area of the container to be opened with filtered solvent (petroleum ether or isopropyl alcohol), and thoroughly rinse the device used for opening the container with filtered solvent.
+After opening the container, pour a small amount of the material from the container and disposed of it before pouring the sample for analysis.
+Once you have opened a container, if the contents are not totally used, discard the unused portion.
+Because the level of contamination of a system containing these fluids must be kept low, perform maintenance on the system's components in a clean environment commonly known as a controlled environment work center.
+Refer to Aviation Hydraulics Manual, NAVAIR 01-1A-17, for specific information about the controlled environment work center.